TKTINC/true_asset_alluse/docs/system_architecture/system_architecture.md

 ## 3. System Overview

-The True-Asset-ALLUSE system is composed of six interconnected workstreams:
+The True-Asset-ALLUSE system is composed of eight interconnected workstreams:

 - **WS1: Rules Engine & Constitution Framework**: The core of the system, responsible for enforcing Constitution v1.3 and validating all wealth management decisions.
 - **WS2: Protocol Engine & Risk Management**: Implements the ATR-based risk management system with 4-level protocol escalation for wealth protection.